dipampaul17/synapz/README.md

 export OPENAI_API_KEY='your-api-key'
 ```

+## 🔮 future directions

+the current prototype is just the beginning. future work will focus on:

+1. **deeper cognitive modeling** - more precise simulation of how different brains process information

+2. **dynamic adaptation algorithms** - learning from feedback patterns to improve teaching strategies automatically

+3. **multimodal content generation** - expanding beyond text to include diagrams, audio, and interactive elements

+4. **real-world validation studies** - testing with actual neurodiverse students in controlled educational settings

+5. **educational domain expansion** - moving beyond math concepts to language, science, and creative subjects

+> 💭 **philosophical note:** this project explores not just how to teach different people, but fundamentally questions what it means to understand something. what counts as "clarity" varies across cognitive styles, suggesting knowledge itself has a neurological dimension worth exploring.

 ## 📑 license

 mit license

-## 🔮 future vision

-long-term, synapz aims to:

-- achieve "irrefutable evidence" through scaled experiments
-- develop dynamic adaptation that learns from interaction patterns
-- validate with real neurodiverse students in controlled studies
-- expand to cover more subject domains and profile types
+---

-the evidence collection journey continues - all contributions welcome
+contributions welcome! the evidence collection journey continues